15 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

 There's the expression "a face only a mother could love," and then there's the pug, who has been blessed with a face everyone loves.
 With their trademark wrinkles, snub noses, bug eyes, and perma-grins, it's hard not to snuggle up to one of these little guys and tell them exactly how cute they are.

 One of the most recognizable mugs in the entire dog world, this popular brachycephalic breed has been a favorite of Chinese emperors since the 1500s and a favorite of virtually everyone else for almost as long!

 Best Toy Dog Personality: Affenpinscher

-Affenpinscher is German for “monkey dog” and it's easy to see why this moniker applies here.
-These inquisitive, curious little dogs are eager explorers, intelligent companions, and often devious jokers.
+Affenpinscher is German for "monkey dog" and it's easy to see why this moniker applies here.
+These inquisitive, curious little dogs are eager explorers (national park jaunt, anyone?), intelligent companions, and often devious jokers.
 Despite typically standing at just 9-12 inches tall and 7 to 8 pounds, these tiny tots are full of personality.

 Best Long-Haired Toy Dog Breed: Silky Terrier

-With a name like “silky terrier,” you know pretty much exactly what you’re going to get.
-Looking very much like his cousin the Yorkshire terrier, the Australia-born silky terrier is slightly larger, coming in at just under a foot, and right around 10 lbs.
-Much rarer than the Yorkie, silkies share the Yorkie’s terrier bloodlines and love to hunt, run, and compete.
+With a name like "silky terrier," you know pretty much exactly what you're going to get.
+Looking very much like his cousin the Yorkie, this Australia-born sweet-natured beauty is slightly larger, coming in at just under a foot, and right around 10 lbs.
+Much rarer than the Yorkie, silkies share the Yorkie's terrier bloodlines and love to hunt, run, and compete.